 Dr. Howlin has found Jungian psychology to coincide with his deepest beliefs.
 Dreams help create a life worth living.
 They connect people to their spiritual core.
 And this is why Dr. Howlin loves to work in this field of study.

-Dr. Howlin has been working full time in the mental health profession for over eighteen years.
+Dr. Howlin has been working full-time in the mental health profession for over twenty-six years.
 He has been licensed as a psychologist in California since 2002.
 He has experience providing psychotherapy for many psychological problems and disorders, but specializes in psychotherapy for depression.
 He maintains a part-time private practice and has appointments available both during the day and evenings including weekends.